Patient Education and FAQ’s

 My nose feels numb after a rhinoplasty.
 How long does it take to go away?

-After you have an open rhinoplasty, it is not uncommon to have some numbness at the tip and under the nose.
+After an open rhinoplasty, it is not uncommon to have some numbness at the tip and under the nose.
 This is due to cutting some small nerves in this area and happens whenever you cut through the skin.
-In almost all cases, this will resolve itself between six to eight months after your rhinoplasty, but it can take up to a year in some cases.
+In almost all cases, this will resolve itself between six and eight months after your rhinoplasty, but it can take up to a year in some cases.

 Return to the top